feets.datasets package

 Function to generate the times.

-timef_params : dict-like or None, (default={“start”: 0., “stop”: 1.})
+timef_paramsdict-like or None, (default={“start”: 0., “stop”: 1.})

 Parameters to feed the timef callable.

-The bands to be created
+The bands to generate.

-The metadata of the created data
+The metadata for the generated dataset

 Returns: